CoSy: Evaluating Textual Explanations of Neurons: Related Works

 \paragraph{Automatic Neuron Interpretation} A more scalable alternative approach involves linking neurons with human-understandable concepts through textual descriptions.
 Network Dissection~\cite{Bau_2017_CVPR} (NetDissect) is a pioneering method in this field, associating convolutional neurons with a concept based on the Intersection over Union (IoU) of neuron activation maps and ground truth segmentation masks.
-Building on this, Compositional Explanations of Neurons (CompExp)~\cite{muCompositionalExplanationsNeurons2021} enhanced the detail of the explanations by allowing compositional concepts (i.e., concepts constructed using logical operators).
+Building on this, Compositional Explanations of Neurons (CompExp)~\cite{muCompositionalExplanationsNeurons2021} enhanced explanation detail by enabling the use of compositional concepts---i.e., concepts constructed with logical operators.
 MILAN~\cite{hernandez2022natural} further expanded this by allowing for open-vocabulary explanations, permitting the generation of descriptions beyond predefined labels.
-INVERT~\cite{bykov2023labeling} adopted a compositional concept approach, enabling explanations for general neuron types without relying on segmentation masks, and assigns compositional labels based on a neuron's ability to distinguish concepts using the Area Under the Receiver Operating Characteristic Curve (AUC).
+INVERT~\cite{bykov2023labeling} adopted a compositional concept approach, enabling explanations for general neuron types without the need for segmentation masks.
+It assigns compositional labels based on a neuron's ability to distinguish concepts, using the Area Under the Receiver Operating Characteristic Curve (AUC).
 FALCON~\cite{pmlr-v202-kalibhat23a} and CLIP-Dissect~\cite{oikarinen2023clip} compute image-text similarity with a CLIP model~\cite{radford2021learning} for the most activating images and their corresponding captions or concept sets.
+Each method defines its optimization criteria, lacking a unified consensus on what constitutes a good explanation.
+For detailed descriptions of the methods and their optimization objectives, please refer to Appendix~\ref{sec:explanaiton-methods}.
 An overview of the different techniques is illustrated in Table~\ref{tab:method-characteristics}.
-More detailed descriptions of these methods can be found in Appendix~\ref{sec:explanaiton-methods}.